On Extending Amdahl's law to Learn Computer Performance: Results and discussion

 \subsection{Experiments involving PCMark 10}

 The experiments involved executing the PCMark 10 benchmark on each of the platforms below.
 The benchmark consists of three test groups namely, Essentials, Productivity, and Digital Content Creation.
 Each of test groups have several tests.
-For demonstrating model efficacy, we examine the cross-validated accuracies of four models each corresponding to one of the three test groups or the overall PCMark 10 benchmark.
+For demonstrating model efficacy, we examine the cross-validated accuracies of four models each corresponding to either one of the three test groups or to the aggregate output of the PCMark 10 benchmark.